JJHPhoto/teamGenerator/README.md

 The last thing to do was styling the generated page.
 I wanted to make it look nicer than the basic template that was being generated.
 Around that same time, [Zac](https://github.com/themancalledzac) (a study group member) pointed our group to a nice way to style our README markdowns using [Shields.io](https://shields.io/).
 I decided to impliment this at the same time as using Bootstrap's class styles.

-Actually, the last thing to dow as record how the application works using [Screencastify](https://www.screencastify.com/).
+Actually, the last thing to do was record how the application works using [Screencastify](https://www.screencastify.com/).
 But who's keeping track of that.
 Oh wait, I am.

 ## Application Demo